 \subsection{Vision-Language-Action Models}

-Vision-language-action (VLA) models have been a popular research paradigm for robotic manipulation, using the language prompt and video feed as input and generating robot actions in an end-to-end manner. \minorEdit{Conventional robotic manipulation policies using reinforcement learning and simulators provide great performance on specific tasks \cite{chebotar2023q, luo2023action, li2024top, ying2024peac, kumar2021workflow, chebotar2021actionable,kumar2022pre}, while VLA models have shown great improvement in few-shot task generalization and instruction following by leveraging web-scale pretraining.} The majority of VLA models only take video from RGB cameras as visual input \cite{mees2024octo, kim2024openvla, wen2025dexvla, ze2024generalizable, black2024pi0,shukor2025smolvla}.
-However, these works are inherently limited by the RGB camera input and are unable to finish tasks that require perception capabilities beyond RGB.
+Vision-language-action (VLA) models have been a popular research paradigm for robotic manipulation, using the language prompt and video feed as input and generating robot actions in an end-to-end manner. \minorEdit{Conventional robotic manipulation policies using reinforcement learning and simulators provide great performance on specific tasks \cite{chebotar2023q, luo2023action, ying2024peac, kumar2021workflow, chebotar2021actionable,kumar2022pre}, while VLA models have shown great improvement in few-shot task generalization and instruction following by leveraging web-scale pretraining.} The majority of VLA models only take video from RGB cameras as visual input \cite{mees2024octo, kim2024openvla, wen2025dexvla, ze2024generalizable, black2024pi0,shukor2025smolvla}.
+However, these works are inherently limited by the RGB camera input and unable to finish tasks that require perception capabilities beyond RGB.

 To address this issue, researchers propose novel Vision-Language-Action models with additional sensor input.
-Depth information is widely employed to enhance the capability of Vision-Language-Action models with better spatial-temporal understanding \cite{li2025pointvla, bhat20253d, qu2025spatialvla, patratskiy2025spatial, zhen20243d}.
-Other works incorporate tactile perception in Vision-Language-Action models for better task planning, grounding, and reasoning capabilities \cite{bi2025vla, huang2025tactile}.
-Moreover, Vlas~\cite{zhao2025vlas} integrates speech information into Vision-Language-Action models for convenient and personalized human-robot interaction. \minorEdit{MultiPLY~\cite{hong2024multiply} introduces a embodied LLM for planning multisensory interactions with the environment, but it is based on simulator only and cannot perform detailed action control.}
+Depth information is widely employed to enhance the capability of VLA models with better spatial-temporal understanding \cite{li2025pointvla, bhat20253d, qu2025spatialvla, patratskiy2025spatial, zhen20243d}.
+Other works incorporate tactile perception in VLA models for better task planning, grounding and reasoning capabilities \cite{bi2025vla, huang2025tactile}.
+Moreover, Vlas~\cite{zhao2025vlas} integrates speech information for convenient and personalized human-robot interaction. \minorEdit{MultiPLY~\cite{hong2024multiply} introduces an embodied LLM for planning multisensory interactions with the environment, but it is based on simulator only and cannot generate actions for manipulation tasks.}